Canada ends 0-15 skid vs. U.S. in Davis Cup

-MADRID -- Canada beat the United States in the Davis Cup for the first time on Tuesday, defeating the Americans 2-0 on the second day of the revamped team competition to end a run of 15 straight losses.
+MADRID -- Canada beat the United States in the Davis Cup for the first time on Tuesday, emerging 2-1 winners after controversially gifting their opponents a doubles walkover on the second day of the revamped team competition to end a run of 15 straight losses.

 Vasek Pospisil edged Reilly Opelka 7-6 (5), 7-6 (7) and Denis Shapovalov defeated Taylor Fritz 7-6 (6), 6-3 to give the Canadians an insurmountable lead in Group F of the inaugural Davis Cup Finals.

-It was Canada's first win in 16 meetings with the United States in the 119-year-old competition, although the teams had not played since 1965.
+It was Canada's first win in 16 meetings with the U.S. in the 119-year-old competition, although the teams had not played since 1965.
 The Americans had lost only three matches in total against their neighbors in the previous 15 meetings.

-"It's extremely disappointing because I felt like I definitely could have won, and it would have been big for the team," Fritz said.
-"Unfortunately, I didn't come up with the right shots at the right times sometimes.
-Ultimately, that's why I lost."

-The result leaves the United States needing to beat Italy on Wednesday to have a chance of advancing to the knockout stage.
+Due to the result including a 6-0, 6-0 scoreline in favour of the U.S. thanks to the walkover, the Americans still have a chance of progressing to the knockout stage, with a clash against Italy to come on Wednesday.
 Italy lost to Canada 2-1 in the opening group tie on Monday.

+Serbia's Novak Djokovic and Great Britain's Andy Murray -- both of whom won as their nations triumphed in the Davis Cup on Wednesday -- were critical of the decision to allow Canada's walkover, given the implications it has on how the group stage could pan out.

+"I don't think that's good ...
+I think they should have played the tie," Murray said, while world No. 2 Djokovic added: "I personally don't like that ... that shouldn't be allowed to be honest.
+I think everyone should be obliged to come out and at least play."

 In the new Davis Cup format, teams play only two singles and a doubles match in each tie, with the group winners advancing along with the two best second-place finishers in the six groups.